What is it?

 If you have been found to have gonorrhoea you will need to attend your nearest sexual health clinic for treatment.

-Gonorrhoea is usually treated with a single antibiotic injection and a single dose of an oral antibiotic.
+Gonorrhoea is usually treated with a single antibiotic injection.
 With effective treatment, any symptoms should improve within a few days.

 There is increasing bacterial resistance to gonorrhoea treatment with only a few options left for eradicating the infection.
 This means additional swabs (cultures) may need to be taken before your treatment is given, where we grow the bacteriain a laboratory and see what drugs are effective in treating it.
 You are also often asked to attend a clinic for repeat gonorrhoea testing 1-2 weeks after treatment to ensure the infection has definitely cleared.